Once upon a time, sustainability in e-commerce involved little more than slapping a recycled label on your products.

 - Customers can see what materials the product is made from, who made it, and where it’s coming from.

 - The website messaging is bold enough to admit that sustainable fashion is not yet inexpensive, but is clear on why it’s still worth it.

-Whatever this may look like for your own brand, be transparent about your sustainability goals and the current steps you’re taking to move toward them.
+Whatever this looks like for your own brand, be transparent about your sustainability goals and the steps you’re taking to achieve them.

 After all, you never know which customers will be willing to come along for the journey.

 #3.
 Aim for carbon-neutral delivery

 In an interview with Ecommerce CX and Technology podcast, Wearth CEO and co-founder Ed Davies shares his own journey of creating a sustainable e-commerce brand before eventually launching one of the UK’s leading marketplaces for eco-conscious products.